tido64/rainbow/README.md

 ## Learning

-See documentation under `doc`, and the demos under `demos`.
-Note: In order to run a demo, you'll need to copy some files into the folder of the demo you want to run:
+Check out the [documentation here](http://rainbow.rtfd.org/) or under `doc`, and the demos under `demos`.
+Note: In order to run a demo, you'll need to copy some files from `lua` into the folder of the demo you want to run.
+It's easier to copy all even if you won't need everything.

-- `lua/*` (you may not need all but it's easier to just copy everything)
-- `src/Graphics/Shaders` (copy the folder; not needed for Android/iOS)

 Some demos may use resources that (unfortunately) cannot be distributed with Rainbow.